jobbyist/VoiceAssistantAI/README.md

    node index.js
    ```

    When you call your Twilio number you should hear the greeting and be able to talk to the AI agent.
-Try saying “I’d like to schedule a consultation for next Tuesday” and the agent will ask for confirmation before emailing the request to the legal team.
+Try saying “I’d like to book a free fifteen‑minute Zoom consultation for next Tuesday” or “I need a one‑hour consultation in person,” and the agent will collect your details, send you a Calendly link, and, if necessary, generate a payment link.

 ## Deployment